phulin/bean-hccs/README.md

 You'll need to set up a mood named "hccs" with whatever you have (+ML, +stats, +mainstat) for leveling combats.

 The script follows this rough plan (list skips many steps):
-- Ascend Sauceror/Wallaby.
+- Ascend Pastamancer/Wallaby.
 No pet needed if you have Pizza Cube, as the script will pizza for fam equipment.
 You can take the astral mask if you want to save one and a third turns on the item test and you aren't capping that test already.
 - Cast inscrutable gaze and use Bastille.
-- Make a medicinal pizza with any spleen item (barrels) and, e.g., 3 cog and sprocket assemblies.
-This should get you to level 5.
+- Rest twice at Chateau to reach Level 5 and restore MP.
 - Cast Prevent Scurvy and Perfect Freeze; drink a perfect dark and stormy (3 drunk).
 - TEST: Coil Wire (60 turns).
 - Make meatcar (and any other Knoll stuff you might need, like full meat tanks) and tune moon to Blender for simple candy at Gno-Mart.
 - Get available XP buffs: Synthesis, Inscrutable Gaze.
 - Pizza for DIFferent Way of Seeing Things (+50% Mys XP).
-Get a Prof chip.
+Get a quadroculars for later DISQ pizza.
-- Fight 3 BRICKO oysters.
+- Fight 2 BRICKO oysters.
 (This step is not critical but the early meat is nice.)
 - Buff mainstat to high heavens: Bee's Knees, Synthesis, Pill Keeper, Triple Size (2 drunk).
 - Use Pill Keeper for familiar weight.
 - Fight 10 copied sausage goblins at NEP, which burns the delay on the NEP noncombat.